Public Records & Services in Dalton

 Frequently Asked Questions

 To register to vote in Dalton, Wisconsin, residents can register online through the Wisconsin Elections Commission's website, by mail, or in person at the Green Lake County elections office.
 Wisconsin requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Wisconsin Elections Commission's voter lookup tool.
-For local municipal elections in Dalton, contact the Green Lake County Clerk's office for schedules and ballot information.
+For local county and state elections (Dalton is an unincorporated community in Green Lake County and does not hold municipal elections), contact the Green Lake County Clerk's office for schedules and ballot information.

 Property records for Dalton, Wisconsin are maintained by the Green Lake Municipal Assessor's Office and the Green Lake County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Green Lake County, including parcels in Dalton.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Green Lake County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Wisconsin counties provide online property record searches through their county websites.
-For in-person requests, visit the Green Lake County offices at the county courthouse.
 The Green Lake County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Dalton, Wisconsin residents are available through both county and state offices.
 The Wisconsin Department of Health Services, Vital Records, located in Madison, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Wisconsin.
 Orders can be placed online, by mail, or in person.
 Locally, the Green Lake County Clerk's office issues marriage licenses and maintains marriage records for Green Lake County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.